 is to prepare them for the high school ensemble experience and to provide

 Esperanza is El Sistema's most advanced ensemble.
 Typically consisting of high school students, Esperanza performs repertoire that is both challenging and reflective of their musical abilities.
 This group participates in collaborative partnerships with guest conductors and university orchestras throughout the year.
-A goal for Esperanza musicians is to prepare them for post-secondary life, college experiences, and lifelong music-making.
+The goal for Esperanza musicians is to prepare them for post-secondary life, college experiences, and lifelong music-making.